browserengineering/book/book/visual-effects.md

     for child in node.children:
         style(child, rules, url)
 ```

+This does not yet define the `get_image` function; I'll get to that in a moment.
+This function is in charge of downloading the image and decoding it.

 To make non-relative URLs work, we'll also need to modify the CSS parser,
 because these URLs start with "https://" or "http://".
 Since they contain